• Skip to primary navigation

 RIVER GRIESE – Trout and Salmon Anglers Association

-ANGLERS WISHING TO APPLY FOR MEMBERSHIP SHOULD CONTINUE TO DO SO USING THE ONLINE APPLICATION.
+ANGLERS WISHING TO APPLY FOR MEMBERSHIP FOR THE 2025 SEASON SHOULD CONTINUE TO DO SO USING THE ONLINE APPLICATION WITH CLUBFORCE BY CLICKING THE MEMBERSHIP LINKS.

 IF YOU HAVE ANY QUESTIONS OR QUERIES PLEASE CONTACT SEAMUS BUGGLE VIA RIVERGRIESE@GMAIL.COM AND HE WILL RESPOND BACK TO YOU AS QUICKLY AS POSSIBLE.